Nigel Scrutton

-Nigel Shaun Scrutton (born 2 April 1964) is a British biochemist and biotechnology innovator known for his work on enzyme catalysis, biophysics and synthetic biology.
+Nigel Shaun Scrutton (born 2 April 1964) is a British biochemist and biotechnology researcher known for his work on enzyme catalysis, biophysics and synthetic biology.
 He is Director of the UK Future Biomanufacturing Research Hub, Director of the Fine and Speciality Chemicals Synthetic Biology Research Centre (SYNBIOCHEM), and Co-founder, Director and Chief Scientific Officer of the 'chemicals-from-biology' company C3 Biotechnologies Ltd. He is Professor of Enzymology and Biophysical Chemistry in the Department of Chemistry at the University of Manchester.
-He is former Director of the Manchester Institute of Biotechnology (MIB) (2010 to 2020).
+He is a former Director of the Manchester Institute of Biotechnology (MIB) (2010 to 2020).

 Early life and education

 Scrutton was born in Batley, West Riding of Yorkshire and was brought up in Cleckheaton where he went to Whitcliffe Mount School.
 Scrutton graduated from King's College London with a first class Bachelor of Science degree in Biochemistry in 1985.
 He was a Benefactors' Scholar at St John's College, Cambridge where he completed his doctoral research (PhD) in 1988 supervised by Richard Perham.
 He was a Research Fellow of St John's College, Cambridge (1989–92) and a Fellow / Director of Studies at Churchill College, Cambridge (1992–95).
 He was awarded a Doctor of Science (ScD) degree in 2003 by the University of Cambridge.